yet3/personal-website/src/modules/sections/projects/content/2-figma-svg-to-react.md

   - Vercel
 ---

-I made the SVG to React Figma plugin because I wanted a way to transform multiple svgs to react components at once.
-The plugin uses SVGR for transformation and @svgr/plugin-svgo for SVG optimization.
-The conversion happens on a serverless function that's deployed to vercel.
-The plugin lets you preview the code of each converted svg, set its name, and copy each individually or download them as files.
+SVG to React Figma plugin is an easy way to convert multiple SVG files to React components at once.
+The plugin utilises SVGR for the transformation process and SVGO for optimising the SVG files.
+The conversion takes place on a serverless function hosted on Vercel.
+The plugin allows users to preview the code for each converted SVG, set a custom name for it, individually copy or download the file/files.